r3/simple-irc-socket/README.md

 You do not need to handle PING messages.
 They are filtered from the messages emitted by the socket.

-All other messages are emitted via a 'data' event.
-Receiving callbacks to this event will receive the message as the first parameter.
+All other messages are emitted via a 'message' event.
+Callbacks invoked by this event will be passed the message as the first parameter.

 Examples of reading messages are in the previous example.
 Messages generally look like the following: